 Ever since the early days of jazz standards, Christmas jazz has formed a special part of the festive season.
-In this article, we’re going to look at 10 of the most famous xmas jazz songs along with a classic and modern recording of each.
+In this article, we take a look at some of the most famous xmas jazz songs and the stories behind them.

 There’s a long history of music that was written to celebrate Christmas.